-- 5) % Change in "Gross Profit" "Gross Profit" means, for any specified period, all gross revenues of Accscient and its affiliates (collectively the "Accscient Group") for such period, less credit memos issued, consultant costs, consultant expenses, employee health insurance, employee payroll costs, employee payroll taxes, project based wages, sub-contractor costs and W-2 employee expenses and per diem expenses, calculated on a consolidated basis in accordance with GAAP and on a basis consistent with past practice.
+5) % Change in "Gross Profit" - "Gross Profit" means, for any specified period, all gross revenues of Accscient and its affiliates (collectively the "Accscient Group") for such period, less credit memos issued, consultant costs, consultant expenses, employee health insurance, employee payroll costs, employee payroll taxes, project based wages, sub-contractor costs and W-2 employee expenses and per diem expenses, calculated on a consolidated basis in accordance with GAAP and on a basis consistent with past practice.
 Gross Profit of any new business line, entity or division commenced or opened by the Accscient Group or acquired by an acquisition will be excluded from the definition of "gross profit" until such new business has been a new business of the Accscient Group for at least twelve (12) months.
-In addition, the gross profits from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross profits" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in gross profit is subject to a collar of 5% (plus or minus). - 6) The Distribution from Accscient will reset for the first time on January 1, 2019.
-Therefore, there was no estimated change to the performance metric based on 2017 financial results. - 7) The Annual Earnings Coverage Ratio for 2017 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2017 and assumes the current capital structure was in place for all of 2017, including twelve months of distributions to Alaris, despite Alaris not contributing capital until June 2017.
+In addition, the gross profits from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross profit" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
+The % change in gross profit is subject to a collar of 5% (plus or minus).